Well I know karate, and voodoo too!

 Everyone knows Tom Waits is one of those totally essential artists.
-You know, the ones your older brother or your first serious boyfriend/girlfriend constantly sung the praises of, reminding you that you *have to* listen.
+You know, the ones your older brother or your first serious boyfriend or girlfriend constantly sung the praises of, reminding you that you *have to* listen.
 Often these artists slip by without due attention in a mixture of defiance and incredulity – how could anything be truly essential?

 Despite its medieval surgical title and tough-as-nails demeanor, Bone Machine has a tender, wounded heart at its center.
-The defiant, rabble-rousing spirit which marshals this ramshackle train of songs may be the only true constant, but what a binding glue it is: no matter the dour subject matter (environmental destruction, murder, etc) this measure of well-earned cocksure aggression ensures a fun, heady time.
+The defiant, rabble-rousing spirit that marshals this ramshackle train of songs may be the only true constant, but what a binding glue it is: no matter the dour subject matter (environmental destruction, murder, etc) this measure of well-earned cocksure aggression ensures a fun, heady time.

 If you’ve ever been put off by Wait’s vaudeville tendencies in the past, simply do your best at an attempt to keep those prejudices at bay and allow yourself to take in this dirty, clanging masterpiece of a primal rock juggernaut.